monsoonmaelstrom/book2/book2.md

 “So you just stopped the sound?”
 Liam asks, and he sounds aghast.

 I’d laugh if I wasn’t so busy silently screaming.
-Sometimes I don’t think Liam understands us at all.
+Sometimes I don’t think Liam understands any of us at all.
 I don’t think the pain is lessening at all, but even I’m relieved not to hear the sound of it.

 “Yes.
 Alex, see what you can do about the pain.
 Liam, either shut up, or talk to Hazel.
 Hazel, as much as you can you need to let me in.
 I can’t help if I can’t see what’s happening.”

 I hear his words, but right now, I don’t have the ability to do it.
 Or the ability to tell him that.
 Or anything else.

 “Hazel,” Alex says, “I know you’re trying not to let it spill over onto Liam, but you need to let it or we’re not going to be able to fix it.
-And if you don’t it’s probably going to happen anyway.
+And if you don’t let it go, it’s probably going to happen anyway.
 How long do you think you can keep this up?”

-As long as I need to is always the answer, but I can’t say that right now either.
+‘As long as I need to’ is *always* the answer, but I can’t say that right now either.

 “If you don’t let it,” Alex threatens, “I’ll drug you and we’ll see how well you manage then.
 How much of it do you think will spill over onto Liam then?
 I bet it will be a lot.”

 Fuck.
 He’ll do it.
 I know he will.
 I’d do the same if our positions were reversed.
 It’s the logical decision.
 I hate it.

-I release the grip I have on the pain, and I swear I can almost feel it moving along the bond between Liam and me, and he starts to scream too, before Davy does the same thing to him he did to me.
+I release the grip I have on the pain, and I swear I can almost feel it moving along the bond between Liam and me, and he starts to scream too, before Davy does the same thing to shut Liam up as he did to me.

-It frees up just enough space that I can lower my shields enough for Davy and Alex.
+It frees up just enough space that I can lower my shields a fraction for Davy and Alex.

 Davy looks between me and Liam a few times, his gaze lingering longer and longer each time it lands on me.

 “Damn Hazel,” he finally mutters.
 “You’ve really botched this.
-What your mother did to him looks like needlework.
+What Alexandria did to him looks like needlework.
 What you just did to yourself looks like a giant knot.
-If you give me two or three weeks maybe I could fix it, but you’d both be in agony the entire time.”
+If you give me two weeks maybe I could fix it, but you’d both be in agony the entire time.”

 “Alex,” Davy sighs, and jerks his head away from us.